-This action affects only certain novel or unusual design features on one model of airplane.
+This action affects only certain novel or unusual design features of one modification to several models of airplanes.
 It is not a rule of general applicability and affects only the applicant who applied to the FAA for approval of these features on the airplane.

 The substance of these special conditions has been subjected to the notice and comment period in several prior instances and has been derived without substantive change from those previously issued.
 It is unlikely that prior public comment would result in a significant change from the substance contained herein.
-For this reason, and because a delay would significantly affect the certification of the airplane, which is imminent, the FAA has determined that prior public notice and comment are unnecessary and impracticable, and good cause exists for adopting these special conditions upon issuance.
+For this reason, and because a delay would significantly affect the certification of some airplane models, the FAA has determined that prior public notice and comment are unnecessary and impracticable, and good cause exists for adopting these special conditions upon issuance.
 The FAA is requesting comments to allow interested persons to submit views that may not have been submitted in response to the prior opportunities for comment described above.